Surgery to correct a squint may be recommended if other treatments are not suitable or do not help.

 - do not drive for at least a day or two (as the anaesthetic may not have fully worn off), or for longer if you have double vision

 - try not to get any soap or shampoo in the eye when washing

-- most people return to exercise and sport after about a week, although you may asked to avoid swimming and contact sports (such as rugby) for 2 to 4 weeks
+- most people return to exercise and sport after about a week, although you may be advised to avoid swimming and contact sports (such as rugby) for 2 to 4 weeks

 - do not use make-up close to the eyes for 4 weeks

 - your child should not play in sand or use face paint for 2 weeks